 An article published by the Centers for Disease Control and Prevention (CDC) places cauliflower 24th on a list of "powerhouse fruits and vegetables."

 Here are some key points about cauliflower.
 More detail is in the main article.

 - Cauliflower is as good a source of fiber and vitamins.

 - Its ingredients may help strengthen bones, boost the cardiovascular system, and prevent cancer.

 - Tasty ways of eating cauliflower include cauliflower crust pizza and cauliflower and cheese soup.

-According to the United States Department of Agriculture (USDA) National Nutrient Database, one cup of chopped raw cauliflower, cut in half-inch pieces, and weighing around 107 grams, contains:
+According to the United States Department of Agriculture (USDA) National Nutrient Database, one cup of chopped raw cauliflower, cut into half-inch pieces, and weighing around 107 grams, contains: